hu-macsy/lama_old/doc/user_guide/source/developer/styleGuide.rst

 Tools
 -----

+- Eclipse Code Style:

-- Eclipse Code Style in **tools/eclipse/LAMA-Styleguide.xml** a configuration file for the eclipse code formatter is provided.
+  - in **tools/eclipse/LAMA-Styleguide.xml** a configuration file for the eclipse code formatter is provided.
 Due to the configurable rules, the configuration file does not perfectly fit to this style guide.
 But it gives a good starting point and therefore it should be used.

+- astyle:

-- astyle in **tools/lama_format** a shell script which uses the tool astyle to format the source code is provided.
+  - in **tools/lama_format** a shell script which uses the tool astyle to format the source code is provided.

+- valgrind:

-- A valgrind suppressions file is provided at **tools/valgrind/lama.supp**.
+  - a suppressions file is provided at **tools/valgrind/lama.supp**.

-- ASSERT macro